jenwin/Fraud-Risk-Analysis-Visualization/README.md

   - Establish varying risk levels, prioritizing transactions with higher risk.
   - Continuously improve the fraud detection system by updating it based on feedback from confirmed fraud cases.
   - Set up simple and fast procedures for flagged transactions to maintain customer satisfaction, including quick solutions and communication.

-## How to Start Project with Python
-1. Clone or Download.
-2. Run  `python model.py` from the root directory.

 ## Author
 Jennifer Nguyen